 This test is required for NPS 8 [DN 200] and larger.

 8. Bending Requirements in ASTM A53 pipe specification

-8.2 When ordered for close coiling, the pipe shall stand being bent cold through 180° around a cylindrical mandrel, the diameter of which is eight times the outside diameter of the pipe, without failure.
+8.2 When ordered for close coiling, the pipe shall stand to be bent cold through 180° around a cylindrical mandrel.
+The diameter of which is eight times the outside diameter of the pipe, without failure.